Jean Françaix: Life

 Françaix's music was also used for ballets: Le Roi nu, Les Malheurs de Sophie (both for Paris) and Jeu Sentimental (for Brussels).
-Les Malheurs de Sophie was composed in 1935 and was based on French children literature of the same name.
-This was the composer’s third ballet (it was preceded by Scuola di Ballo and Beach, both from 1933) and here at last he found a subject that was ideal for his special brand of genial and even childlike invention.
+Les Malheurs de Sophie was composed in 1935 and was based on French children's literature of the same name.
+This was the composer's third ballet (it was preceded by Scuola di Ballo and Beach, both from 1933) and here at last he found a subject that was ideal for his special brand of brilliant and even childlike invention.

-Françaix was an accomplished pianist from an early age, earning a First Prize in Piano at the Paris Conservatory, and toured throughout Europe and the U.S. He performed notably in a duo with the French cellist Maurice Gendron, and also performed the Poulenc Two-Piano Concerto with Francis Poulenc for several engagements when Jacques Février was not available.
+Françaix was an accomplished pianist from an early age, earning a First Prize in Piano at the Paris Conservatory, and toured throughout Europe and the U.S. He performed notably in a duo with the French cellist Maurice Gendron, and also performed Poulenc's Two-Piano Concerto with Francis Poulenc for several engagements when Jacques Février was not available.
 Françaix even premiered his concerto for two pianos with his daughter, pianist Claude Françaix, in 1964.

 Jean Françaix's primary occupation was his extraordinarily active compositional career.

 Françaix was named an Officier de la Légion d'honneur in 1991.

 He remained prolific throughout his life; even in 1981, Françaix described himself as "constantly composing", barely finishing one piece before beginning another, and continued thus until his death in 1997 in Paris.